Pte Harold Moody.

 After being severely wounded and invalided home, he was soon appointed S.M.O, No 2 Section Tyneside Garrison with HQ at Tynemouth.

-After the War he took up appointments with variious collieries in Durham and Yorkshire as compensation doctor, where he gained the confidence and esteem of both the companies and the miners.
+After the War he took up appointments with variious collieries in Durham and Yorkshire as compensation doctor, where he gained the confidence and esteem of both the

 He was a keen sportsman, and expert on bird culture and a prominent Freemason.